Nirasha20/AI-Agent/README.md

   PDF/document ingestion, chunking, summarization, and Q&A capabilities.

 - `README.md`
-  (This file — expanded to provide detailed instructions.)
+  This file.

-Note: If you add or maintain files like `requirements.txt`, `.env.example`, Dockerfiles, or CI configs, list them here and update this section.
+Note: Add `requirements.txt`, `.env.example`, Dockerfiles, or CI configs as needed.

 ---